wallaby-rails/wallaby-rails/docs/configuration.md

 ### Controller

-> Read more from [Controller](controller.md) to understand what controller does and how controller can be customized
+> Read more from [Controller](controller.md) to understand what controller does and how controller can be customized.

 A global controller `Admin::ApplicationController` needs to be created inheriting from `Wallaby::ResourcesController`: